jodavimehran/code-tracker/README.md

   * [mockito-MatchersBinder-bindMatchers](https://github.com/jodavimehran/refactoring-refiner/tree/master/src/main/resources/history/method/oracle/test/mockito-MatchersBinder-bindMatchers.json)

 # Execution Time Experiment
 As part of our experiments, we measured the execution time of CodeTracker and CodeShovel to track each method's change history in the training and testing sets.
-All data we recorded for this experiment and the script for generating the execution time chart are available [here](https://github.com/jodavimehran/refactoring-refiner/tree/master/experiments/execution-time).
+All data we recorded for this experiment and the script for generating the execution time plots are available [here](https://github.com/jodavimehran/refactoring-refiner/tree/master/experiments/execution-time).